our lovely river

 HABITATS

-The river passes through different habitats from higher elevations with mixed evergreen forests, including coast redwoods and rare Santa Lucia firs, to montane chaparral, woodlands, coastal sage, chaparral, and coastal sand dunes at its mouth.
+The river flows through diverse habitats, beginning in higher elevations with mixed evergreen forests—featuring coast redwoods and the rare Santa Lucia fir—before transitioning through montane chaparral, woodlands, coastal sage, chaparral, and finally, coastal sand dunes at its mouth.

 aerial view